-If Column D is "0" or if Column E is "0" or an overpayment, multiply the unpaid amount in Column C by the penalty rate in Column H. Otherwise, multiply the payment amount in Column D by the penalty rate in Column H. Write the amount here.
+If Column D is "0" or if Column E is "0" or an overpayment, multiply the unpaid amount in Column C by the penalty rate in Column H. Otherwise, multiply the payment amount in Column D by the penalty rate in Column H. Enter the amount here.

 Line 24 - Add Column I. This is your late-payment penalty for unpaid tax.
-Write this amount here and in Step 5, Line 33.
+Enter this amount here and on Step 5, Line 34.